-The term "pressure grouting" today covers a wide range of techniques.
+The term “pressure grouting” today covers a wide range of highly specialized procedure, materials, and equipment to address various defects in soils or structures.
 Knowles understands each of these technologies, knows how to choose the right application for your project, and has successfully performed all of them:

 Slab Jacking is the injection of grout under controlled pressure through a predetermined series of cored holes to lift a settled slab to a new desired location.

 Penetration Grouting is mainly used to fill joints or fractures in rock or large pore spaces in order to strengthen the existing mass and eliminate movement or water flow, without disturbing the formation.
 It requires a slurry mix design of water, Portland cement, fly ash, sand or any combination thereof.

 Consolidation Grouting is the injection of a fluid grout, usually Portland cement and possibly sand, into a compressible soil mass in order to displace it and form a lenticular grout structure for support.

 - Structural chemical grouting is the pressurized permeation of sands and loose soils to provide sandstone-like masses to carry loads.